 Kevin, who drove up from San Diego to oversee my work and build his machine, ordered the Intel DZ68DB motherboard because he wanted a solid-state drive, essentially a fancy second hard drive with no moving parts that makes his whole system boot up in the blink of an eye.
 To achieve such efficiency, he configured his hard drives in what’s called a RAID.
 I decided to match his motherboard in case I wanted to go for a similar setup down the road.

 Unless you’re going all fancy and buying a Blu-ray drive, all the CD/DVD drives I looked at ran around $20, and the operating system and processor I chose for my machine were the same as Central Computers’ rig.
-(We went with the “professional” version of Windows 7 because it can be made to emulate Windows XP, advantageous in certain situations.)
+(We went with the “professional” version of windows 10 (windows 10 iso download), Windows 7 because it can be made to emulate Windows XP, advantageous in certain situations.)

 Picking a video card is where things get tricky.
 As Kevin explained, you can pick up a middling video card for around $150.
 The next step up in performance will run you around $300 or so.
 And the top-of-the-line stuff will run anywhere from $400 to even $700.
 Because I wanted to keep my costs from getting out of hand, I went for the middling video card.
 I can run relatively recent games like “Civilization V” on maximum settings, and no matter what I’m playing, it’ll look way better than what I’m used to seeing from my consoles.
 I am not, however, expecting to be able to run “Battlfield 3” at anything close to maximum settings when it launches in October.
 Maybe next year.